abcsds/hexecontahedron/_posts/2016-06-21-polynomial-roots.markdown

     Minimum radius: 0.638872422296

-Real roots on the other side are much more boring, and do grow in magnitude deppending on the order of the palynomial.
+Real roots on the other side are much more boring, and do grow in magnitude depending on the order of the polynomial.
 Feel free to experiment with these on your notebooks.